Working With Files and Directories

 Knowing this, we can use additional arguments to define the range of lines to

-be passed to head
+be passed to head and tail respectively:

 $ nano middle.sh